-There is of course pedal technique to be learned, but it is my viewpoint that just playing chords on the manuals and using the pedals at the same time to play root notes, will enable the student to get something connected in his or her mind.
+There is of course pedal technique to be learned, but playing chords on the manuals and using the pedals at the same time to play root notes, will enable the student to get something connected in his or her mind.

 Playing a simple slow chorus on the organ with just a few chords can also help get the pedals/feet involved with the hands, especially if you are struggling!